mctrashmoney/vehicle-analysis/README.md

 7. Reading Data from the Database and saving it into csv file The script retrieves data from the database and loads it into a DataFrame.
 The data in the DataFrame is then exported to a CSV file named vehicle_cleaned.csv

+8. Database Table Structure
+The Vehicle table in the PostgreSQL database is structured to store vehicle data, including columns such as ZIP code, fuel type, model year, and geographic coordinates (latitude and longitude).

+# Requirements Part-2 - Visualization Overview

+# Data Visualization - Analysis of Vehicle Count By Make for California State :

+# Libraries:

+Leaflet
+Leaflet MarkerCluster
+D3.js
+Highcharts
+Plotly.js
+Papaparse
+Custom CSS (style_rev.css)
+Custom JavaScript (app.js)

+# Files and Folder Structure:

+•	index.html: HTML file for vehicle count analysis visualization.

+•	style.css: CSS file for styling the visualization page.

+•	app.js: JS file for handling map, charts, and data logic.

+•	vehicle_cleaned.csv: CSV file containing vehicle data for this visualization.

+vehicle-analysis/
+│
+├── vehicle-fuel-type-count-by-zip-code-20231.csv
+├── output_data.json
+├── vehicle_cleaned_output.csv
+├── vehicle_cleaned.csv
+├── project3_VehicleAnalysis.ipynb
+├── README.md
+│
+└── visualizations/
+    └── Analysis of Vehicle Count By Make for California State/ ├── index.html
+        ├── style.css
+        ├── script.js
+        └── vehicle_data.csv

+# Overview of Analysis of Vehicle Count By Make:

+The project provides several interactive visualizations that represent vehicle data based on make and vehicle count.
+The different visualizations are listed below:
+1. Map Visualization using Marker Cluster
+2. Treemap
+3. Bar Chart
+4. Donut Chart
+5. 3D Donut Chart

+# Accessing the Visualizations:

+To view the visualizations, open the HTML file in a web browser.
+Once the data is loaded in the webpage, the users can access these visualizations.
+Users can interact with the controls, filter and have access to data.